chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 ### Issue: knife-ec-restore during migration: Failed to restore synchronous operations

-- While running the restore command, If you are getting this error in logs: Failed to restore synchronous operations,  follow either of the methods below.
+- While running the restore command, if you are getting this error in logs:
+`Failed to restore synchronous operations` follow either of the methods below.

 #### Solution 1